 The conservative government in power during the early stages of the opioid crisis were highly resistant to any increase in harm reduction strategies and facilities, instead following the example of the maligned U.S. War on Drugs model.
 Health Canada removed any information about harm reduction from its website in 2007.
 They also spread the message that non-profit organizations would not receive federal funding should they provide harm-reduction facilities.

 Fentanyl emerged from Canada’s opioid crisis.
 It became increasingly prominent after the withdrawal of Oxycontin in 2012 after analysts finally identified its addictive potential.
 This reduced the supply of that particular opiate.
 Substitutes began to emerge in response to the enormous demand.
 On the illegal market, many of these substitute versions were laced with fentanyl.
 Prescriptions for opiates rose substantially in Canada over the past decade.
 Canadian doctors produced 19.1 million opioid prescriptions in 2015, almost one for every two Canadian citizens.
 This created a huge demand for opiates, both in doctor’s offices and on the illegal market.
 People who initially develop dependencies on prescribed substances often ultimately resort to street drugs, which often contain fentanyl.
-It is also still prescribed in some cases for chronic pain.
+Doctors still prescribe it in some cases for chronic pain.

 Regulations for Production of Fentanyl